 \section{Introduction}

 \m{Introduction}

-Last decades very much attention is paid to multidimensional gravitational theories which are necessary to describe modern fundamental models, or, they are parts of such models.
-The Lovelock theory \cite{Lovelock} possibly is the most popular one among such theories.
-The Lovelock gravity has the next advantage properties: 1) it is a {\em covariant} metric theory in $D$ dimensional spacetime; 2) the field equations following by variation are of the {\em second} order, not more; at last, 3) the Lovelock theory is very interesting by the reason that its second order (Einstein-Gauss-Bonnet theory) presents the low energy limit of heterotic string theory \cite{Gross_Witten_1986,Bento_Bertolami_1996}.
+The Lovelock theory \cite{Lovelock} is possibly the most popular one amongst multidimensional gravitational theories.
+The Lovelock gravity has the following advantages 1) it is a {\em covariant} metric theory in $D$ dimensional spacetime; 2) its field equations are of the {\em second} order only; 3) Einstein-Gauss-Bonnet theory, being an example of second order of Lovelock gravity, presents the low energy limit of the heterotic string theory \cite{Gross_Witten_1986,Bento_Bertolami_1996}.

-The Lovelock Lagrangian is presented by a sum of polynomials in Riemannian tensor when each of polynomials is included with a related coupling constant.
-However, in the case of many constants, first, in general it is impossible (or very difficultly in simple cases) to find out a solution; second, it is impossible to give a definite physical interpretation for each of the constants.
-By these reasons, it is necessary to reduce a number of the coupling constants.
-One of the ways is to consider a so-called dimensionally continued gravity, where all the constants by the special rule are reduced to the gravitational constant and the unique length scale, namely, de Sitter (dS) or anti-de Sitter (AdS) radius \cite{BTZ_1994}.
-The other way is to consider a so-called {\em pure} Lovelock gravity when one has only a zeroth term of a bare cosmological constant and the unique Lovelock polynomial with the unique related coupling constant.
-In the present paper we just study the pure Lovelock gravity.
+The Lovelock Lagrangian is presented by a sum of polynomials constructed from the Riemannian tensor with each of the polynomials multiplied with a corresponding coupling constant.
+Due to the quite complicated mathematical structure it is impossible to find a general solution except for simple cases.
+Additional obstacle in the most general case is that it is not possible to give physical interpretation for each of the constants.
+Therefore, it is necessary to reduce the number of the coupling constants.
+One of the popular ways is to consider the so-called {\em pure} Lovelock gravity where one has only a zeroth term (a bare cosmological constant) and a single Lovelock polynomial with a related coupling constant.